iterami/Docs.htm/common/js/core.md

 ---

 ### `core_sort_property(args)`
-* Sort an array based on some property.
+* Sort an array based on some property and return it.

 Arg      | Required? | Notes
 ---------|-----------|------